 - 2018: Jubilee Chair Professor, Chalmers University, Sweden.

-- 2018: Marie Skłodowska-Curie Fellow of European Union’s Horizon 2020 research and innovation program.
+- 2018: Marie Skłodowska-Curie Fellow of European Union Research and Innovation Program.

 - 2014: Outstanding Mid-Career Faculty Research Award, UC Davis College of Engineering.

 - 2012: Zuhair A. Munir Award for Best Doctoral Dissertation by Keqin Liu for his research entitled “On Multi-Armed Bandit in Dynamic Systems”.

 - 2010: IEEE Signal Processing Magazine Best Paper Award for the article A Survey of Dynamic Spectrum Access

 (coauthored with B.M.
 Sadler) published in IEEE Signal Processing Magazine.

 - 2010: plenary talk at the 11th IEEE Workshop on Signal Processing Advances in Wireless Communications (SPAWC), Multi-Armed Bandits: History, Theory, and Applications.

 - 2008: Outstanding Junior Faculty Award, UC Davis College of Engineering.